The Need to Justify Our Choices

 But this person kept questioning me until I finally said, “I don’t want to explain that to you.”
 Now, this may seem rude to some, but I don’t think it is.
 I had already given them an explanation which was enough for a stranger.
 Twice.

 And it got me thinking about the need to go deeper with others just to be nice.
 The need to explain yourself.
-We all feel this need sometimes.
+Many of us feel this need sometimes.

 It also reminded me I don’t have to explain myself and my choices to anyone whom I don’t know or have an intimate relationship with.
 I don’t have to justify something which is very meaningful to me.
 I don’t have to justify anything.
 And I don’t need your approval for my decisions.